rasberryrabbit/8266_weather_station/README.md

 These are three configuration in lua script,

 1. In "apconn.lua", you must specify SSID/Password or using enduser_setup.
-2. In "weather.lua", yout must specify OpenWeatherMap AppId and latitude, longitude.
+2. In "weather.lua", you must specify OpenWeatherMap AppId and latitude, longitude.
   It can also specify in "weconfig.lua" file. (_G.appid="" _G.lat="" _G.lon="")
 3. In "weather.lua", you specify your local time offset from GMT time.
 (Set automatically in weather information)